 Usual Adult Dose for Breast Cancer:

-For the treatment of metastatic breast cancer in postmenopausal women with estrogen-receptor positive or unknown tumors: 60 mg orally once a day.
+Use: Treatment of metastatic breast cancer in postmenopausal women with estrogen-receptor positive or unknown tumors.

 What other drugs will affect toremifene?

-Many drugs can interact with toremifene.
+Many drugs can affect toremifene.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about toremifene